-Step 3 - Ask: Who are partners who have a role to play in turning the curve?
+Step 3.
+Who are the partners with a role to play in turning the curve?
 Most curves related to equitable outcomes cannot be turned by local government acting on its own.
 Local governments should cast a wide net for partners.
 Partners for tackling housing affordability might include developers, urban planners, banks, churches, other governments, business groups, nonprofits, neighborhood associations, universities, advocates, media, foundations, and consultants.